cafebazaar/BazaarPay/README.md

 }
 ```

-Otherwise, if you are using other technologies you need to implement this yourself.
+Otherwise, if you are using other technologies, you need to implement this yourself.
 It is better to
 call it from a [WorkManager](https://developer.android.com/topic/libraries/architecture/workmanager)
 worker or a Service for safety reasons.